 FRS 102 allows a qualifying entity certain disclosure exemptions.
 The Company has taken advantage of the available exemptions to not disclose in its individual entity financial statements:

-- a) A statement of cash flows;

-- b) Financial instruments; and

-- c) Key management personnel compensation in total.
+- a) A statement of cash flows; - b) Financial instruments; - c) Key management personnel compensation in total; and - d) Related party transactions with other group entities which are wholly owned subsidiaries within the group.